 We have a strong track record of providing medical care in times of crisis.
 When wars or natural disasters strike, our medical teams arrive quickly to start treating survivors and saving lives.
 What’s more, we stay for the long haul to strengthen local health infrastructures so they’re better equipped to handle future crises.
-In short, we stay long after the cameras are gone.

 Armed conflict and violence at home force people to make treacherous journeys across land and sea to safer places.
 Along their journey and upon arrival in a new country, refugees and migrants often face violence, rejection and serious obstacles in accessing medical care.
 We have a long history of working with the world’s most vulnerable refugees and migrants to ensure they receive the social, psychological, and medical care they need.